emilianoyoung/ai/_posts/_archive/2019-12-12-machine-learning-for-clinical-decision-making-pay-attention-to-what-you-dont-see.md

 ---
 category: news
 title: "Machine learning for clinical decision-making: pay attention to what you don’t see"
-excerpt: "It has become commonplace to evaluate machine learning algorithms based on overall measures like accuracy or area under the curve.
-However, one evaluation metric cannot capture the complexity of performance.
-Be wary of research that claims to be ready for translation into clinical practice but only presents a “leader board” of tools that ..."
+excerpt: "Even as machine learning and artificial intelligence are drawing ...
+Be wary of research that claims to be ready for translation into clinical practice but only presents a “leader board” of tools that are ranked based on a single metric."
 publishedDateTime: 2019-12-12T09:48:00Z
 sourceUrl: https://www.statnews.com/2019/12/12/machine-learning-clinical-decision-making-limitations/
 type: article
-quality: 35
+quality: 18
-heat: 35
+heat: 18
 published: false

 provider: